CIDgravity/cidg-docs/content/en/storage-providers/manage/storage-acceptance-logic/index.md

 Access: `Storage` > `Acceptance logic`

 {{< alert icon="warning" >}}
-This feature will exclusively works for ONLINE deals and requires the miner to be configured with Boost >= 2.1.0
+This feature only works for ONLINE deals and requires Boost >= 2.1.0
 {{< /alert >}}

+With Acceptance logic the miner can be configured to accept deals based on simple, combined or computed states of sectors in the sealing pipeline but also time of the day, Filecoin price, etc....

 ## Definition